 I’m not really sure why they offer the option to pre-buy though as it costs exactly the same and you still have to queue up!
 Although if you’re buying food, you can show your ticket at the till and just collect your items from the butterbeer stall without having to queue up again.
 (There are separate food and butterbeer queues!)

 Once we’d had lunch we ventured outside to the Knight Bus, Privet Drive and the Hogwart’s Bridge.
 You can now walk through Privet Drive, complete with envelopes all over the front room and Harry’s locked cupboard!
 Very sensibly, all the wallpaper is protected by plastic panels to stop them getting dirtied or vandalised!

-*Unfortunately there were no changing room facilities in the gift shop, so when I tried the top on at home it was too small.
-I’ve emailed the WB Studio Tour to see if I can post it back for an exchange, but no one’s got back to me yet!
-The top was £22.95 so I’ll probably end up selling it :(*
+Unfortunately there were no changing room facilities in the gift shop, so when I tried the top on at home it was too small.
+Luckily I emailed the Studio Tour and they said I could post it back for an exchange!!

 Apart from that disappointment, it was a brilliant day but unless they add more, like being able to go into the shops in Diagon Alley, I’m not sure I’d want go back.
 Unless my mum really wants to go, I’d go back for her!
 (Your hear that Mum??
 I’d go back for you!!) 😀 The general tickets are quite pricey at £39 but I personally think it’s definitely worth it if you’re a Harry Potter fan!